Written By: Chris Allaire

 Interview with John Birchall, Director of AI, ML, and Data at Averity

-By Chris Allaire — November 2025
+Written by: Chris Allaire — November 2025

 Hiring elite AI or machine learning engineers isn’t just hard — it’s competitive at the highest level.
 Between inflated titles, AI-written résumés, and skyrocketing salaries at big tech companies, finding the right person — not just anyone with “AI” in their LinkedIn headline — is harder than ever.